mosip/registration-client/README.md

 # Registration

-This repository contains the two components of registration:
+This repository contains the components related to registration:
 1. Registration Client
-1. Registration Processor
+2. Registration services
+3. Registration libs - installer and run wrapper

 Refer to README in respective folders for details.